James Robinson (soldier, born 1753): War of 1812 service

 After the Revolutionary War, De Shields reneged on his promise to free Robinson and sold him in New Orleans back into slavery in Louisiana.
 His new master Calvin Smith was cruel and unforgiving, according to Robinson.
 His cousin was whipped, salted, and put in the stocks, dying from the trauma within a week of being brought to Smith's Second Creek plantation in the Natchez District.
-Soon thereafter, Andrew Jackson traveled to Smith's to enlist 500 enslaved men to prepare for the Battle of New Orleans.
+Soon thereafter, Andrew Jackson traveled to Smith's to enlist 500 slaves to prepare for the Battle of New Orleans.
 Roberts was one of these 500 men.

 During an engagement, one of Robinson's fingers was shot off in battle.
 Also, at some point, he was struck by a saber in the head, leaving a scar he would carry his whole life.
-After the American victory, soldiers gathered around General Andrew Jackson, and he announced that the enslaved men who had fought would not be freed after all.
+After the American victory, soldiers gathered around General Andrew Jackson, and he announced that the slaves who had fought would not be freed after all.
 According to Robinson in a slave narrative he dictated shortly before the American Civil War, Jackson lectured his fellow white officers on the perpetuation of slavery in America:"Never," said he, "suffer negroes to have arms; if you do, they will take the country.
 Suffer them to have no kind of weapons over ten inches long.
 Never allow them to have a piece of paper with any writing on it whatever.
 You must examine your slaves very closely, for the time is coming when the slave will get light; and if ever his mind is enlightened on the subject of freedom, you cannot keep him.
 One slave bought from the East will ruin a multitude of those raised here.
 Before a slave of mine should go free, I would put him in a barn and burn him alive.
 Gentlemen, take me at my word; for if you do not, you will be sorry for it before many years.
 Never arm another set of colored people.
 We have fooled them now, but never trust them again; they will not be fooled again with this example before them.
 If you do, you will repent of it but once."Robinson thought about taking his gun and shooting General Andrew Jackson right then and there but decided against it.